thesagarsehgal/FreelancingIIITS/README.md

 # Freelancing Portal

-This project was a part of Applied Software Engineering(ASE) course.
+This group project was a part of Applied Software Engineering(ASE) course.

 This project is a web portal built using Django to connect Freelancer to the employers (people who want to get the work done).